babenkoivan/elastic-scout-driver/README.md

 ## Installation

-The library can be installed via Composer:
+The package can be installed via Composer:

 ```bash
 composer require babenkoivan/elastic-scout-driver
 ```

-Note, that this is package is just a driver for Laravel Scout, you need to install Scout beforehand:
+Note, that this package is just a driver for Laravel Scout, you need to install Scout beforehand:
 ```bash
 composer require laravel/scout
 ```